Student Rights and Responsibilities

 - Arrange your own weekly schedule.

-- Contact the Disability Services Office regarding requests for accommodations.
+- Contact the Accessibility Services Office regarding requests for accommodations.

 - Arrange for personal tutoring.